-A Mithraeum, sometimes spelled Mithreum and Mithraion (Greek, Ancient (to 1453);: Μιθραίον), is a Mithraic temple, erected in classical antiquity by the worshippers of Mithras.
+A Mithraeum, sometimes spelled Mithreum and Mithraion (grc|Μιθραίον), is a temple erected in classical antiquity by the worshippers of Mithras.
 Most Mithraea can be dated between 100 BC and 300 AD, mostly in the Roman Empire.

-The Mithraeum was either an adapted natural cave or cavern, or a building imitating a cave.
+The Mithraeum was either an adapted natural cave, cavern, or building imitating a cave.
 Where possible, the Mithraeum was constructed within or below an existing building, such as the Mithraeum found beneath the Basilica of San Clemente in Rome.
 While most Mithraea are underground, some feature openings in the ceiling to allow light to enter, a reminder of the connection to the universe and the passage of time.
-The site of a Mithraeum may also be identified by its singular entrance or vestibule, which stands across from an apse at the back of which stands an altar on a pedestal, often in a recess, and its "cave", called the Spelaeum or Spelunca, with raised benches along the side walls for the ritual meal.
-Many mithraea that follow this basic plan are scattered over much of the Roman Empire's former territory, particularly where the legions were stationed along the frontiers (such as Britain).
+The site of a Mithraeum may also be identified by its singular entrance or vestibule, which stands across from an apse at the back of which stands an altar on a pedestal, often in a recess, and its "cave," called the Spelaeum or Spelunca, with raised benches along the side walls for the ritual meal.
+Many mithraea that follow this basic plan are scattered over much of the Roman Empire's former territory, mainly where the legions were stationed along the frontiers (such as Britain).
 Others may be recognized by their characteristic layout, even though converted into crypts beneath Christian churches.

 Belgium